 The Panasonic Lumix DC-LX100 II is a fixed lens compact camera that was revealed to the public in August 2018 and is equipped with a Four Thirds sensor.
 It offers a resolution of 16.8 megapixel.

-The Panasonic LX100 II has a Camera Elo of 2565.
+Is the Panasonic LX100 II a good camera?
+The LX100 II has a Camera Elo of 2534.
 This rating puts the LX100 II among the top 10 percent of all travel zoom compact cameras.
-In terms of its sensor size category (Four Thirds cameras), the LX100 II falls among the top 20 percent.
-Based on its within category standings, the camera earns a 5-star performance rating.
+In terms of its sensor size category (Four Thirds cameras), the LX100 II ranks among the top 30 percent.
+Based on its within category standings, the camera earns a 4.5-star performance rating.

 |Panasonic LX100 II|

 |16.8 MP, Four Thirds Sensor|

 |Electronic viewfinder (2764k dots)|

 |300 shots per battery charge|